nafets227/finance/README.md

 a Mysql/Mariadb database.

 If you need to get information where the bank requests to enter a mobile pin, please try to use ./testlocal exec.
 Common case is to load bookings older than 90 day with ./testlocal exec --fromdate=yyyymmdd.

+If your bank, as e.g. HypoVereinsbank, does no longer support logging on without 2 factor authorisation, you can try with ./testlocal exec --taninteractive.
+This allows you to enter the tan received via 2nd factor.